Is SaaS Right for Me

 This shift simultaneously presents an enormous opportunity for all application developers and for those who choose to ignore it, a profound threat.

-The analyst house added that SaaS sales will experience healthy growth through to 2015, when worldwide revenue is projected to reach $22.1 billion.
+The analyst house is projecting the SaaS market will grow at a steady CAGR of 19.5% through 2016.
 So ignoring the transition to SaaS is not an option for today's application developers if they still want to be on the list of tomorrow's application developers.